scottsauber/workshop-dotnet-azure-github-bicep/README.md

 1. Go to your `WeatherForecastController` and get rid of all the `summaries` except `Freezing`.
 Then commit and push and watch it deploy.

-1. Go to your Dev App Service Slot /api/WeatherForecast URL and note that it is still changing the summaries.
-Whereas the main App Service /api/WeatherForecast URL is ha
+1. After it deploys.
+Go to your Dev App Service Slot /api/WeatherForecast URL and note that it is still changing the summaries.
+Whereas the main App Service /api/WeatherForecast URL is not

 1. Take note of the /api/version endpoint and then correlate that back to the Git SHA back in GitHub.
 Note how in `ci.yml` we are setting that version and putting it in `version.txt` file that gets read by the application.